How Long Does Canned Corn Last In The Fridge?

 How Long Can Canned Corn Last in the Fridge?

-When it comes to preserving the freshness of canned corn, the refrigerator is a reliable ally.
-However, how long you can expect your canned corn to remain consumable depends on whether it's unopened or opened.
+How long you can expect your canned corn to remain consumable depends on whether it's unopened or opened.

 Unopened Canned Corn

-Storage Location Expected Shelf Life
+Storage Location Expected Shelf Life (Unopened)

-Pantry 1-5 years past 'Best by' date
+Pantry 2-5 years past 'Best by' date (best quality)

 Opened Canned Corn